 Scaling rocks, Knox Gorge

-You can really feel the scale of the landscape from the Knox Lookout, which gives sweeping views over the gorge cutting through Wittenoom Gorge.
+You can really feel the scale of the area from the Knox Lookout.
+It gives sweeping views over the gorge cutting through Wittenoom Gorge!

 A woman wades through clear water surrounded by towering red rock walls in Knox Gorge, highlighting its spot among the best gorges in Karijini.
 Reflections of the cliffs shimmer in the water.